UK court win offers hope to Lebanese losing life savings | DW | 11.09.2020

 This offer often takes the form of a bank check, according to Lebanese lawyer Jad Kobeissi, who is representing clients in similar cases both at home and in Europe.

-But that check cannot be used abroad or will be refused by the central bank in Lebanon.
-Any offer to be paid in the local currency will trim at least 65% of the deposit's value due to an exchange rate which is in freefall, Kobeissi said.
-"The value of the check is not the value of the deposit," Kobeissi said.
-"Secondly, I don't know if a European court can assess the validity of these checks."
+But that check cannot be used abroad and if cashed in Lebanon will lose 65% of its value due to an exchange rate which is in freefall, Kobeissi said.
+"The value of the check does not reflect the real financial value of the deposit," Kobeissi said.
+"Secondly, the European court will have to apply Lebanese law to assess whether checks issued by a Lebanese bank extinguish these claims."

-Kobeissi has been challenging the banks' refusals to release deposits on the grounds that Lebanon still has no capital control laws that make such action legal.
+Lebanon is still working on establishing capital control laws — in their absence Kobeissi and others argue that freezing deposits is illegal.
+If a law is passed allowing banks to control deposits this way, it would make it more difficult for the banks' overseas assets to be seized, Kobeissi said.

 Other depositors DW spoke to said cases brought in Lebanon often grind to a halt due to interference by powerful bankers and politicians.